 Growing up in New Zealand, I was an empowered feminist and never thought I would have to fight for my rights as a woman to own land and property.

 I also assumed that because I was Samoan, I would be welcome and certainly did not expect my decisions about how to grow food to be questioned.
 After all, I was returning to farm the land my mother had inherited from her grandparents.
 Land that had been farmed for generations using traditional, environmentally friendly and sustainable methods.
 I wanted to continue my parents’ legacy by growing all my food organically, for instance, cocoa, coffee, bananas, cassava, taro, avocados, herbs and medicinal plants.

 Most women are food growers in Samoa, but they do not get credit for their work.
 Instead, their husbands, fathers and brothers receive all the accolades.
 The work of single women farmers is barely recognised while they face enormous challenges, some even life-threatening violence.

 Back in Samoa, it soon became apparent that as a single, independent woman who owned land and wanted to farm organically, I basically represented everything that was culturally wrong or socially unacceptable on this island.
-The only way I would become a respected farmer in the village, was if I married another farmer.
+The only way I would become a respected farmer in the village was if I married another farmer.

-I was reminded that Samoa is still a patriarchal society and where women like me, would be subject to threats from both men and women in my community.
+I was reminded that Samoa is still a patriarchal society and that women like me, would be subject to threats from both men and women in my community.
 They found my choices and opinions disrespectful and a threat to the status quo.
 But this was just the beginning of what it means to be a female farmer in Samoa…